Mario-chico/mysite/src/content/blog/en/breath-work.md

 Inhale slowly, do not over breathe.
 Also, deep breathing means breathing with the diaphragm, not the chest.

 The exhalation is passive, let it be.

-To know your tolerance to it, visit the [test](https://elchico.coach/en/blog/test) blog to know your category, what it means and how to improve that result.